fedora-infra/datanommer/README.rst

 *Querying Messages*

-Before making any queries, you'll need to initial the module-level session for ``datanommer.models``:
+Before making any queries, you'll need to initialize the module-level session for ``datanommer.models``:

 .. code-block:: python